AAstroPhysiCS/JRemoteControl/README.md

 Written in Java, used API:

 1. JavaFX
-2. OpenCV for Java (Use: Camera Capture and Video Capture)
+2. OpenCV for Java (Use: Camera Capture)

 ## How to use?